Inzhenerka/docs.getdbt.tech/website/docs/reference/node-selection/methods.md

 - Modifying access: if permissions or access rules change, some references might stop working.
 - Modifying `deprecation_date`: if a reference or model version is marked  deprecated, new warnings might appear that affect how references are  processed.
 - Modifying `latest_version`: if there’s no tie to a specific version, the reference or model will point to the latest version.
-  -  So if a newer version is released, the reference will automatically resolve to the new version, potentially changing the behavior or output of the system that relies on it.
+  -  If a newer version is released, the reference will automatically resolve to the new version, potentially changing the behavior or output of the system that relies on it.

 #### Overwrites the `manifest.json`